pablobgldo/urban-tide-technical-task/README.md

 ## Using the application
 To use the application, you can send a POST request with a CSV file to http://localhost:5000/upload-csv once the Docker containers are running.
 This can be done using tools like Insomnia or Postman.
 If you decide to use Insomnia like I did, make sure to use 'Multipart form' with an entry with 'file' as name and the CSV file as value.
 You can test the application by using the CSV files found in the Data folder.
 If you upload test2.csv, you should get an error message as the file contains an outlier value of 100.
 If you upload test1.csv, you should receive a 200 OK success message.
 If the file uploaded is not .CSV, you should get an error message saying 'Invalid file format'.

-To verify that the data has been inserted into the containerised database, you can run ```docker exec -it urban-tide-technical-task-postgres-1 bash```, connect to the containerised database using ```psql -U postgres``` and run ```SELECT * FROM test``` to display the contents of the table where the data has been inserted.
+To verify that the data has been inserted properly into the containerised SQL database, you can run the following command: ```docker exec -it urban-tide-technical-task-postgres-1 bash```, then connect to the database using ```psql -U postgres``` and finally run ```SELECT * FROM test``` to display the contents of the table where the data has been inserted.

 ## Functionality
 CSV Upload: Accepts CSV files with a specific format (timestamp, value, category).